Washington among states that face deadline on REAL ID

-State lawmakers are trying to bring Washington into compliance with the a 2005 federal law that requires state driver’s licenses and ID cards to have security enhancements and be issued to people who can prove they’re legally in the United States.
+State lawmakers are trying to bring Washington into compliance with a 2005 federal law that requires state driver’s licenses and ID cards to have security enhancements and be issued to people who can prove they’re legally in the United States.

 OLYMPIA — Last month, signs started popping up at airports nationwide warning travelers that unless their driver’s licenses are from states already in compliance with federal identification requirements or states with a limited extension, they’ll need additional documentation to board domestic flights starting in January 2018.